williamnyman/delcom/README.md

 - Scores and ranks menu items by similarity, style, and keyword relevance
 - Displays the top matches through a responsive web interface

-This repository showcases the **architecture and implementation** of the system — it's meant for **reviewing the code**, not self-deployment.
+This repository showcases the **architecture and implementation** of the system — isn't meant for self deployment, to test visit delcom.vercel.app

 ---